»

 What’s worse is that the less I get done, the more convinced I get that I can’t take a break.
 Vicious cycle.
 Yikes, this “can’t stop” cycle is too familiar for me.
 Is it for you?

 Study after study proves it: Taking breaks = more productivity.
+More screens = more swirly.

-So, join me in renewing our commitment to stopping that crazy screen-addictive cycle that eats away at true productivity and fulfillment.
+So, join me in renewing our commitment to stopping that screen-addictive cycle that eats away at true productivity and fulfillment.

-Self-Assessment for Your Break Time Needs
+Self-Assessment for Our Break Time Needs

 Let’s answer these things for ourselves (me included):